 By KBB.com Editors

 Have you been itching to get a new GMC Envoy or Chevrolet TrailBlazer, but you're waiting for some big event to ensure you get the most bang for your buck?
-We're going to let you in on a little secret: The deal you've been waiting for is at this very moment sitting at your local Isuzu dealership.
-It's the Ascender, a carbon copy of the GMC/Chevrolet twins, with a nearly-identical price tag but with a powertrain warranty over twice as long as its GM cousins (seven-years/75,000 miles vs. three-years/36,000 miles).
-Unless you need a V8 engine (the Ascender doesn't offer one), with the same suspension, same interior features and same seating capacity, how can you go wrong?
+We're going to let you in on a little secret: The deal you've been waiting for is at this very moment sitting at the Isuzu dealership.
+It's the 2008 Ascender, a carbon copy of the GMC and Chevrolet twins, with a nearly-identical price tag but with an additional two years added to the powertrain warranty (seven-years/75,000 miles vs. five-years/100,000 miles).
+The Ascender is not available with a V8 engine, but it has the same suspension, same interior features and same seating capacity as the GMC and Chevrolet offerings.
+How can you go wrong?

-If you love everything about the Chevy TrailBlazer and GMC Envoy but you want a better warranty, slightly different styling and can live without OnStar, the Ascender is the way to go.
+If you love everything about the Chevy TrailBlazer and GMC Envoy but you want a different warranty, slightly different styling and can live without OnStar, the Ascender is the way to go.

 If you need maximum interior space, the five-passenger Ascender may not offer enough seating for your growing family.
 A sparse dealer network may make servicing a bit difficult, depending upon where you live.

-The Ascender's 7/75 powertrain warranty is one of the best in the business and is over twice as long as the warranties offered on either the Chevrolet TrailBlazer or GMC Envoy.
+The Ascender's seven-year/75,000 mile powertrain warranty is one of the best in the business and offers two additional years over the Chevrolet TrailBlazer and GMC Envoy.

 Adjustable Foot Pedals